ccordenier/dzone-scrabbleset/README.md

-Here is my solution is scala to the challenge https://dzone.com/articles/java-code-challenge-scrabble-sets
+Here is a solution in scala to the challenge posted at http://dzone.com/articles/java-code-challenge-scrabble-sets